 (Note: Fees are obtained from parents who send their children to these schools as many schools do not publish their fees online.)

-For Elaine, a mother of two, she sends her daughter to Agape Preschool at Clementi and the fees costs $1,050 per month.
+For Elaine, a mother of two, she sends her daughter to Agape Little Uni at Clementi and the fees cost $1,050 per month.
 This figure includes other external enrichment programs bundled in with the school curriculum such as art, music, speech and drama etc.

 After the government Childcare Subsidy of $300, the fees narrowed down to about $750.
 Spending about $450 on food and about $250 on miscellaneous expenses, Elaine’s total expenses for her daughter would add up to about $1,450 per month.
-Her top three priorities for choosing Agape and why she felt that the fees was value and worth paying was dues to the school’s environment, location and well-planned curriculum.
+Her top three priorities for choosing Agape and why she felt that the fees were valuable and worth paying was due to the school’s environment, location and well-planned curriculum.

 Her top three priorities for choosing My First Skool was the affordability of fees, recommendation from other parents and conducive learning environment.